Working with Data

 Listen to a podcast for discussion and advice about conducting thematic analysis

-Using other NVivo Features (self-directed learning)
+Using other NVivo Features (online resources)

 The following resources - created by researchers at the GW4 universities - provide a summary of some useful NVivo features.